Metalink: In use

 Mandriva Linux has integrated Metalink into package management with urpmi and aria2.

 Fedora has integrated Metalink into package management with yum. openSUSE has integrated Metalink into package management with ZYpp and aria2.

 Wubi, the Windows-based Ubuntu installer, uses Metadl (LGPL) to download Ubuntu ISO images and takes advantage of Metalink's features of higher availability and increased reliability.
 If there are errors in the download, they are repaired, instead of restarting the large download.

 Appupdater (GPL) for Windows "is similar to apt-get or yum on Linux.
 It automates the process of installing and maintaining up to date versions of programs."

 Currently, OpenOffice.org uses Metalinks to distribute their free office suite. cURL offers Metalinks of their downloads.
 UniProt Consortium also provides a Metalink for their large protein database.
 Dofus, a Flash MMORPG uses Metalinks for downloads and so does SageMath, the open-source mathematical software.

-The software hosting and collaboration platform Origo generates Metalinks for all hosted releases.
+According to the main metalinker.org site, the software hosting and collaboration platform Origo generates Metalinks for all hosted releases.

 The following Linux distributions use Metalink for ISO image distribution: Adios, Bayanihan Linux, BeleniX, Berry Linux, BLAG Linux and GNU, Bluewhite64 Linux, Damn Small Linux, Fedora, GoboLinux, Granular Linux, KateOS, Linux Mint, openSUSE, Pardus Linux, PCLinuxOS, PuppyLinux, Sabayon Linux, StartCom Enterprise Linux, SUSE Linux, Ubuntu.

 The following FreeBSD based distributions use Metalink for ISO image distribution: DesktopBSD, MidnightBSD, and TrueOS.